kvithana/spotify-react-query/README.md

 Simple React Query hooks for the Spotify Web API.
 With the power of [React Query](https://tanstack.com/query/v4/docs/quick-start), requests for Spotify resources are automatically cached, and by leveraging [dataloader](https://github.com/graphql/dataloader) under the hood, we can batch calls for similar resources to avoid using up your Spotify API quota.

-This package is used by musictaste.space.
+This package is used by the musictaste.space beta.

-> 🚨 This package is currently not ready for production and the API has not been finalized.

 ## Install